th2-net/th2-mstore/README.md

 This is a list of supported features provided by libraries.
 Please see more details about this feature via [link](https://github.com/th2-net/th2-common-j#configuration-formats).

+## 3.4.1

++ Added util methods from store-common
++ Removed dependency to store-common

 ## 3.4.0